Introduction: What is Lightning Arrester?

 It is also called Zinc Oxide diverter.
-The schematic diagram below shows the process in detail.
+The schematic diagram below shows the process.

 This powder is treated and then stuffed into a disc-shaped structure.
 The disc is then enclosed in an earthenware housing filled with sulfur hexafluoride.

 Thus, the arrester consists of a potential obstacle at the edges of zinc oxide.
 This potential barrier constrains the river and pathways of the current.
-At normal conditions, it stops the flow of current.
-But, when there is a potential breakage the barrier collapses and the fault current passes to the ground.
+Under normal conditions, it stops the flow of current.
+But when there is a potential breakage, the barrier collapses and the fault current passes to the ground.

 Thus, this stops the surge from damaging any device.

 A lightning arrester rod is a metallic arrangement used to protect a building from lightning and its surges.
 The lightning arrester for buildings is made from conducting metals like copper and iron.
 And alloys like brass, mild steel, etc. Therefore it has high earth coverage of around 60 meters.

 Lightning Arrester installation